prototypefund/Digital_Bargeld-docs/anastasis.rst

       // UUID of the escrow method (see /truth/ API below).
       uuid: string;

+      // Key used to encrypt the `Truth` this `EscrowMethod` is related to.
+      // Client has to provide this key to the server when using /truth/
+      truth_encryption_key: [32]; //bytearray

       // Salt used to encrypt the truth on the Anastasis server.
       truth_salt: [32]; //bytearray